The-Frontier/FrontierObsidian/unpublished/0 Authoring Content.md

 > More types can be seen [here](https://notes.nicolevanderhoeven.com/Obsidian+Callouts)

 ## Quartz
 Since all markdown syntax is supported, there are only very few Quartz specific syntax to adhere to.
+Furthermore as you have noticed, files and folders in the  `unpublished` folder will not be published to the website and stay private.

-## Properties
+### Properties
 All notes created in the `content` folder will have a template applied, which has some properties that controls the created webpage.
 - `draft`: Whether to publish the page or not.
 This is one way to make pages private in Quartz.
 - `title`: Title of the page.
 If it isn’t provided, Quartz will use the name of the file as the title.
 Title and name can differ.